roberttidey/IRBlasterWeb/README.md

 Command arguments
+  auth (pincode or password to match built in value) device
+      name of remote control,
+	  'null' if just wait required,
+	  'macro' to use a macro from SPIFFS
+	  'detect' to turn alexa detect on / off parameter
+      button name on remote control,
+	  macro name,
+	  0/1 for detect on off

-  auth (pincode or password to match built in value) device (name of remote control, use 'null' if just wait required, use 'macro' to use a macro from SPIFFS) parameter repeat (number of times to send ir code) wait (mSec delay after sending code) bits 0 for default, non zero overrides device definition
+  repeat (number of times to send ir code) wait (mSec delay after sending code) bits 0 for default, non zero overrides device definition